Find a Lawyer

 CA9 Finds Torture of Soldier by Eritrean Army Not Justified by State of War

-The Court granted withholding of removal and CAT relief to an Eritrean soldier who was tortured for his opposition to the war with Sudan.
-The Court found that as a deserter he had a well-founded fear of future harm, but remanded his asylum claim to the AG for the exercise of discretion.
-The Court also asked for a new IJ to be assigned. (
+The Court granted withholding of removal and CAT relief to an Eritrean soldier who was tortured for his opposition to the war with Sudan, finding that as a deserter he had a well-founded fear of future harm. (